Skip to main content

 Relative risk, Risk difference and Odds ratio

-When the data to be analyzed consist of counts in a cross-classification of two groups (or conditions) and two outcomes, the data can be represented in a fourfold table as follows:
+When the data to be analyzed consist of counts in a cross-classification of two groups (exposed and unexposed) and two outcomes, the data can be represented in a fourfold table as follows:

 Number with positive outcomeaca+c